BlackcurrantLabs/hedged-b2b/docs/Postback/index.md

 # Post Back

-A postback url would allow you to recieve updates on recommendations that you have subscribed to.
+A postback URL would allow you to receive updates on recommendations that you have subscribed to.

-To use Postback, please add your postback url through the [console](https://core.hedged.online/b2b/account).
-After this, have a server at this postback url to recieve events on the recommendations.
+To use Postback, please add your postback URL through the [console](https://core.hedged.online/b2b/account).
+After this, have a server at this postback url to receive events on the recommendations.

 ## Events